ulkpro/ulkpro.github.io/_pages/about.md

   - /about.html
 ---

-I am Uditha Herath Mudiyanselage, a dedicated Computer Science professional currently pursuing my Master's degree at the University of Iowa.
-With a strong foundation in software development and Machine Learning, I specialize in developing and applying advanced ML models to solve complex challenges and drive data-driven decisions.
-My current research focuses on creating immersive information systems and digital twins for hydrology using Unreal Engine, Cesium, and advanced APIs.
-Beyond my academic pursuits, I am passionate about mentoring and community engagement, volunteering in educational initiatives and hackathons.
+I am Uditha Herath Mudiyanselage, a dedicated Computer Science professional currently pursuing my Master's degree at the [University of Iowa.](https://cs.uiowa.edu/) I serve as a Graduate Research Assistant at the [UIHI Lab](https://hydroinformatics.uiowa.edu/) under [Professor Ibrahim Demir](https://engineering.uiowa.edu/directory/ibrahim-demir), where I leverage emerging technologies to advance the geospatial domain.
+My work involves developing digital twins, immersive information systems, and simulations that enhance spatial data visualization and analysis.

+In parallel, I focus on deep learning techniques tailored for image-related challenges.
+This includes designing and implementing models that push the boundaries of image recognition, segmentation, and enhancement.
+My research aims to integrate these sophisticated deep learning approaches with immersive technologies to create more intuitive and interactive experiences.

+Before my current academic endeavors, I spent four years at [Axiata Digital Labs](https://www.axiatadigitallabs.com/) in Sri Lanka, where I worked on enterprise systems, honing my skills in software development and systems integration.
+I am passionate about mentoring and actively engage in community initiatives, contributing to educational programs and hackathons.

 Research
 ======